LAKE COUNTY MASTER GARDENERS ASSOCIATION INC. "Helping Others Grow"

 www.provenwinners.com

-• Offering guidance and expertise at public events
+• Providing expertise at public events and local community programs

 Photo courtesy of Proven Winners - www.provenwinners.com